X

 1. Genetics

 Studies have shown that having a close blood relative with a mental health disorder, such as a parent or sibling, increases a person’s risk of developing mental health problems themselves.
 However, usually, this link only increases the risk of developing the same mental health disorder as the blood relative has, it doesn’t increase the risk of all mental health problems.
 For example, if a person’s mother sufferers from schizophrenia, then that person would also be at risk of developing the same condition.
-The fact is that genetics play big part in mental health, and can determine how likely a person is to develop a mental health problem.
+The fact is that genetics play a big part in mental health, and can determine how likely a person is to develop a mental health problem.
 That being said, just because a family member has a mental illness, it’s not inevitable that other close family members will go onto develop it as well.
 Even identical twins that share the same DNA don’t always develop the same genetic health conditions as each other.

 1. Stress